 Horatio’s Garden is a charity that creates and lovingly cares for beautiful accessible gardens in NHS spinal injury centres.
+Find out more about Horatio’s Garden Cardiff planned at University Hospital Llandough.

 With the support of Cardiff & Vale Health Charity, Cardiff and Vale Health Board is planning a Horatio’s Garden at University Hospital Llandough with leading garden designer Sarah Price.